 Summary of The Survivor

 The poem presents the reader with a haunting image of faces from the past.
-These come up in the unnamed man’s mind, reminding him of all those who are lost and hat they all experienced together.
+These come up in the unnamed man’s mind, reminding him of all those who are lost and what they all experienced together.
 Despite having survived, his life is troubled and unrestful.
 These ghost-like images are one of the reasons that this is the case.
-He asks that they find peace, go away, and leave him to move on with the mundanities of day to day existence.
+He asks that they find peace, goes away, and leave him to move on with the mundanities of day-to-day existence.
 It is not his fault, he says, that he lived and they did not.